obertscheiderfhwn/RTMsim/README.md

 Suggestions for functionalities to be implemented and user feedback from case studies with this software are appreciated.

 # Citation
-If RTMsim is used for research or development, please use the following BiBTeX entry:
+If RTMsim is used for research or development, please use the following entry, shown in BiBTeX format:
 ```
 @misc{RTMsim,
   author =       {Obertscheider, Christof and Fauster, Ewald},